 Episode 15: A Raisin in the Sun Panel Discussion at the Guthrie Theater (February 2023).

-Episode 14: 2022 Melrose Twin Cities Principled Leadership Awardees: Erica Neubert Campbell.
+Episode 14: 2022 Melrose Twin Cities Principled Leadership Awardee: Erica Neubert Campbell.
 (February 2023).

 Episode 13: Klara and the Sun: A conversation about the nature of intelligence and the costs (and benefits) of progress.
 (September 2022).